akkip23/Employee-Review-System/README.md

   review, the admin can remove the employee.
 The review given to the employee, is always going to be store in the database.
 </p>

-### Tech Stack
+### App built using

-Node , Express, Mongodb , EJS , javaScript , html, css, jQuery
+Node , Express, Mongodb , EJS , javaScript , html, css, jQuery and PassportJS

 ### Features